-If you don’t do this for every employee who starts working for you, you are breaking the law, and the penalties can be severe, including fines and prison sentences for the worst offenders.
+If you don’t do this for every employee who starts working for you, you’re breaking the law.
+And the penalties for doing so can be severe, including fines and prison sentences for the worst offenders.

 The identification you need to see depends on where the person is from and what their visa/residency status is.